-1.1 The Eglingham Neighbourhood Plan will, once 'made', become part of the development plan for the Parish of Eglingham (the Neighbourhood Area).
-It will sit alongside the Northumberland Local Plan (2022) and will be used to determine planning applications and has policies that will steer development at a local level.
+1.1 The Eglingham Neighbourhood Plan is part of the development plan for the Parish of Eglingham (the Neighbourhood Area).
+It sits alongside the Northumberland Local Plan (2022) and will be used to determine planning applications and has policies that will steer development at a local level.
 The National Planning Policy Framework ('NPPF') defines a neighbourhood plan as: 'A plan prepared by a parish council for a designated Neighbourhood Area.
 In law this is described as a neighbourhood development plan in the Planning and Compulsory Purchase Act 2004.'
-The NPPF gives guidance about what it is appropriate to include in neighbourhood plans.
+The NPPF (2023)fr gives guidance about what it is appropriate to include in neighbourhood plans.
 This is most clearly set out in paragraphs 28-30: